 How do I ask about pronouns?

 It can be as simple as asking “what pronouns do you use?”
-This question can provide an opportunity for someone to offer their preferred pronouns.
+This question can provide an opportunity for someone to offer their pronouns.
 Other options include: “how would you like for me to refer to you?” or “how would you like to be addressed?”

 Another option is to begin by offering the pronouns you use.
 For example: “I use they, them, their pronouns.
 May I ask what pronouns you use?
 I want to make sure I respect your identity.”